Wound Care Center

 Franciscan Hyperbaric Medicine in Tacoma

-St. Joseph Medical Center (on the first floor, inside the hospital)
+St. Joseph Medical Center (on the 1st floor, inside the hospital)

 1717 South J Street

 742 Lebo Boulevard

 16233 Sylvester Road Southwest